Asymptotics of classical spin networks: Evaluation of spin networks

+\end{lemma} Finally note that the evaluation of an $n$-labeled unknot is equal to $(-1)^n(n+1)$.
 Recoupling is a way to modify a spin network locally, while preserving its evaluation.
-This is done as in the topmost picture in Figure \ref{fig.recoupling}.
-This formula is called the recoupling formula and follows from the recoupling formula in \cite{KL}, using our conventions.
-The other two pictures in the figure show two important special cases of the recoupling formula, the bubble formula and the triangle formula.
+This is done as in Figure \ref{fig.recoupling}.
+The topmost formula is called the recoupling formula and follows from the recoupling formula in \cite{KL}, using our conventions.
+The other two pictures in the figure show the bubble formula and the triangle formula.

 The bubble formula shown on the left of Figure \ref{fig.recoupling} serves to remove all bigon faces.
 Likewise the triangle formula can be used to remove triangles.
-To see why the recoupling formula suffices to write any spin network as a multi sum of products of $6j$-symbols divided by thetas we argue as follows.
-Applying the recoupling formula to a curve in the graph reduces its length by one.
+To see why the recoupling and bubble formulas suffice to write any spin network as a multi sum of products of $6j$-symbols divided by thetas we argue as follows.
+Applying the recoupling formula to a cycle in the graph reduces its length by one.
 Keep going until you get a multiple edge which can then be removed by the bubble formula.
 Although the triangle formula follows quickly from the bubble formula and the recoupling formula it is important enough to state on its own.
-This formula shows that the evaluation of the class of \emph{triangular networks} is especially simple.
-The triangular networks, mentioned in Remark \ref{rem.6j} are the planar graphs that can be obtained from the tetrahedron by repeatedly replacing a vertex by a triangle.
-By the triangle formula any triangular network is simply a product of $6j$-symbols divided by thetas.

-To illustrate how recoupling theory works, let us evaluate the regular $s$-sided drum and $K_{3,3}$.
-Consider the $s$-sided drum network as shown in Equation \eqref{eq.drum} (for $s=5$) where every edge is colored by the integer $n$.
+For example the triangle formula shows that the evaluation of the class of \emph{triangular networks} is especially simple.
+The triangular networks are the planar graphs that can be obtained from the tetrahedron by repeatedly replacing a vertex by a triangle.
+By the triangle formula the evaluation of any triangular network is simply a product of $6j$-symbols divided by thetas.
+No extraneous summation will be introduced.
+To illustrate how recoupling theory works, let us evaluate the regular $s$-sided prism and $K_{3,3}$.
+Consider the $s$-sided prism network as shown in Equation \eqref{eq.drum} (for $s=5$) where every edge is colored by the integer $n$.
 In the figure we have left out most of the labels $n$ for clarity.
 By convention unlabeled edges are colored by $n$.
-Performing the recoupling move on every inward pointing edge we transform the drum into a string of bubbles that is readily evaluated.
+Performing the recoupling move on every inward pointing edge we transform the prism into a string of bubbles that is readily evaluated.

-Observing that if $n$ is odd the network is not admissible (and thus evaluates to zero), and denoting the tetrahedron and the theta with one edge colored by $k$ and the others by $n$ by $S(n,k)$ and $\th(n,k)$ we conclude the following formula for the $n$-colored $s$-sided drum.
+Observing that if $n$ is odd the network is not admissible (and thus evaluates to zero), and denoting the tetrahedron and the theta with one edge colored by $k$ and the others by $n$ by $S(n,k)$ and $\th(n,k)$ we conclude the following formula for the $n$-colored $s$-sided prism. \begin{proposition} \lbl{prop.drum} If $n=2N$ is even we have